sleeptoken/zettelkasten/Footprinting & Reconnaissance.md

 Example prompt with ShellGPT
 "`Use inurl serach operator to obtain the Fortinet VPN login pages`"
+### Footprinting Through Shodan

+A search in Shodan for VoIP and VPN will help gather VPN and VoIP related information

 ### References
 CEH v13 M2